Suzuki Cultus: Production

 Assembly also commenced in India (Maruti Suzuki), Hungary (Magyar Suzuki), Pakistan (Pak Suzuki Motors), Indonesia (Suzuki Indomobil Motor), China (Changan Suzuki) and by General Motors in Canada and several South American countries.
 When production of the Swift began at Magyar Suzuki in 1992, Suzuki invested $230 million in capital for the new company and flew each of its Hungarian workers to Japan for training in its production methods.
 Production of the second generation cabriolet stopped in 1995, followed by three-door models in 2002.
 The four-door sedans were continued to be manufactured in China until 2015, while the five-door models of the second generation (under the nameplate Cultus) were manufactured in Pakistan until late 2016.

 Nameplate use with other vehicles

-The second-generation Celerio is sold in Pakistan under the "Cultus" nameplate, which was launched there on 22 April 2017.
+The second-generation Celerio is currently sold in Pakistan under the "Cultus" nameplate, which was launched there on 22 April 2017.

 Motorsport

 In 1992, Nobuhiro Tajima used a heavily modified twin engined Cultus in the Pikes Peak International Hill Climb.

 A Suzuki Swift GTi driven by Mark Brame and Henry Draper won the 1992 Yokohama 6-Hour for Production Cars at the Winton circuit in Victoria, Australia on 29 November 1992.